Establishment and Review of Organized Research Units

 Institutes, university centers, and laboratories designated as ORUs will be created upon approval of a proposal for establishment by:

 - The President; and,

 - The University of Texas System Executive Vice Chancellor for Health Affairs.

-C. Advisory Committee or Council:
+C. Advisory Committee or Council

-2. Six Year Review of Institutes and University Centers: Each Institute and University Center shall be reviewed every six years by an independent external advisory committee appointed by the President, in consultation with the EVPR and the University Center or Institute director.
-The committee shall review the Institute or University Center in accordance with the Regents' Rules and Regulations, Series 40602, Section 6.
-The committee's report will be forwarded to the President, who, in consultation with others, will determine whether the Institute or University Center shall continue, be phased out or be discontinued.
+Each ORU shall be reviewed at least every six years by an independent external advisory committee appointed by the President, in consultation with the EVP/CAO and the ORU’s director.
+The committee shall review the ORU in accordance with the Regents' Rules and Regulations, Series 40602, Section 6.
+The committee's report will be forwarded to the President, who, in consultation with others, will determine whether the ORU shall continue, be phased out or be discontinued.
 The President shall forward the recommendation and the reviewing committee's report to the Executive Vice Chancellor for Health Affairs.